designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 | 1 1 2 2
 | 1 1 2 2
-| 3 4 5 6
+| 4 5 6 7
-| 7 7 7 7
+| 3 3 3 8

 ##### Color contrast and harmony
-# Task 4
+# Create a CVD palette

-~Earlier, we learned that people with color vision deficiency cannot see all colors, therefore it is hard for them to sometimes access information, especially when text is written in a color, or is placed on a colorful background.~
+~Earlier, we learned that people with color vision deficiencies cannot only see certain colors, therefore it is hard for them to sometimes access information, especially when text is written in a color, or is placed on a colorful background.~
+~**For the this task, you will need the HSB values of the last task!**~

+> **Hint**: ~It will help you to take screenshots of your results in between, to compare them later (task 4) and draw conclusions.~

+-

+1. Adjust the background, headline and text colors, so that they match your HSB values of the last task.
+Does your color palette work for people with Protanopia, Deuteranopia and Tritanopia?
+If not, try to make it work, by altering your colors' values.
-1. Adjust the background, text and headlines colors, so that the results in Protanopia, Deuteranopia and Tritanopia is bad.
+2. Adjust the colors, so that the results in Protanopia, Deuteranopia and Tritanopia is bad really bad.
+Try to find out which color combinations don't work well.
-2. Adjust the colors, so that the results in all three color vision deficiencies is the best you can get.
+3. Adjust the colors, so that the results in all three color vision deficiencies is the best you can get.
+How many combinations can you find for this task?
-3. Analyse the results and form a conclusion based on the following question: **When do color palettes work well for color vision deficient people?
+4. Analyse the results and form a conclusion based on the following question: **When do color palettes work well for color vision deficient people?
 What do we need to pay attention to, when creating them?**

 -